girmaD/password-generator/README.md

 ## Objective

-The objective of this application is to create a random password that meets certain criteria so that the password provides greater security.
+The objective of this application is to create a random password that meets certain criteria so that the newly created password provides greater security.

 ## Snap shot of the UI